 The religious education program for kindergarten children is designed to support parents in educating their children about the Catholic faith.
 The children are taught that they are unique and that God has given each of them special gifts and talents.
 They learn to follow the way of Jesus by being kind to others and by treating their classmates and adults with respect.
 They learn spontaneous prayer as well as formal prayers that are said every day in class.
 Kindergarten students also participate in the school-wide Eucharistic Adoration and prayer services.
-In addition to the formal Faith First program, the children learn about the lives of saints (St. Francis, St. Patrick, patron saints, etc.), Mary, the Mother of God and simple Bible stories.
+In addition to the formal God Loves Us program, the children learn about the lives of saints (St. Francis, St. Patrick, patron saints, etc.), Mary, the Mother of God and simple Bible stories.
 There are special projects during Advent and Lent that encourage the students to do good deeds for others.
 The children also learn about the importance of stewardship.
 Faith development is a process that is started at home and reinforced at school by encouraging students to help others, take turns, listen and care for other people.
 Teachers provide a warm, loving environment where everyone is accepted as a special child of God.
-For the second half of the year, students will attend Mass with the entire school.
+Students will attend Mass with the entire school.

 Learning centers are designated areas in the classroom where the teacher selects the materials and designs open-ended activities for the children.
 The students choose various hands-on activities and work individually or in small groups.
 Focus areas are literacy, math, science, social studies and higher-level problem solving.